jump-dev/JuMP.jl/docs/src/quickstart.md

     m = Model()

 All variables and constraints are associated with a `Model` object.
 Usually, you'll also want to provide a solver object here by using the `solver=` keyword argument; see the simple example below.
-For a list of all functions related to `Model`, see ref-model.
+For a list of all functions related to `Model`, see [Models](@ref).

 Defining Variables
 ------------------